uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 ## Submit income and expense updates for self-employment and property businesses

 MTD mandated and voluntary customers must maintain digital records of their self employment and property business income and expenses every quarter.
 If they wish, they can also submit summary-level information more frequently, for example, monthly.
-They should not cannot submit summaries that span multiple obligation periods.
+They cannot submit summaries that span multiple obligation periods.
 If they do, the software will need to send two updates, one for each obligation period.
 For example:

 - **Update 1.** 6 April to 1 May is accepted.
 - **Update 2.** 2 May to 31 May is accepted.